nvpro-samples/vk_gaussian_splatting/README.md

 *	**Drag and Drop** – Simply drag the PLY file into the viewport.

 Compatibility
-*	Jawset Postshot ([link]) output files are compatible with the INRIA format and can be opened directly.
+*	[Jawset Postshot](https://www.jawset.com/) output files are compatible with the INRIA format and can be opened directly.
-*	Other reconstruction softwares may work but have not been tested.
+*	Other reconstruction softwares outputs may work but have not been tested.

 ## Sample usage